zkneupper/Springboard-Data-Science-Repository/Capstone-Project-1/Data-Wrangling/README.md

 # Data Wrangling Steps:

+### 1. Check for null values

-1. First, I verified that the data did not contain any null values;
+I verified that the data did not contain any null values.

+### 2. Identify discrete (categorical) and continuous variables.

-2. Second, I categorized all variables as either discrete (categorical) or continuous variables;
+I categorized all variables as either discrete (categorical) or continuous variables.

+### 3. Wrangle the discrete (categorical) variables

+I checked that categorical variables only took on values that they were supposed to take (per the descriptions on https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients and https://www.kaggle.com/uciml/default-of-credit-card-clients-dataset/discussion/34608).

+Some of the data was mis-categorized.
+For instance, education should have only taken on 4 values:

+1. 1 = graduate school;
+2. 2 = university;
+3. 3 = high school; and
+4 = others).

+However, in the original data, 'EDUCATION' took on values of 0, 1, 2, 3, 4, 5, and 6.
+I re-categorized observations with values of 0, 5, and 6 as 4 ("others").

-3. Third, I analyzed the discrete (categorical) variables:
+I checked each of the discrete (categorical) variables and re-categorized observations where necessary.

-Submission: Create a short document (1-2 pages) in your github describing the data wrangling steps that you undertook to clean your capstone project data set.
-What kind of cleaning steps did you perform?
-How did you deal with missing values, if any?
-Were there outliers, and how did you decide to handle them?
-This document will eventually become part of your milestone report.

-Submit a link to this document.
+<p></p>

+The dependent variable ('default payment next month') is a categorical variable that takes only two values (Yes = 1, No = 0).
+The dependent variable ('default payment next month') is imbalanced.

++ 77.9% of the observations do not default in the next month ('default payment next month' = 0).

++ 22.1% of the observations do default in the next month ('default payment next month' = 1).

+The data set may need to be rebalanced / resampled.

+<p></p>

+### 3. Wrangle the continuous variables

+I checked continuous variables for outliers (high kurtosis).
+Other than the Age variable, all of the other continuous variables had high kurtosis and were highly skewed.
+The outliers may need to be trimmed for linear models.